 Air France-KLM: 100 Gbit/s light path for aircraft maintenance

-Air France-KLM uses a 100 Gbit/s link for data driven aircraft maintenance research.
-Via NetherLight, SURF’s European hub for international light paths, Air France-KLM can connect to for instance StarLight in Chicago.
+The University of Amsterdam (UvA) and Air France-KLM have 100 Gbit/s connectivity at their disposal, for research into, among other things, aircraft maintenance.
+Via NetherLight, SURF’s European hub for international light paths, a connection can be established for research purposes to, for example, StarLight in Chicago.

 Use case: aircraft maintenance

 Besides people and luggage, aircrafts transport data they generate, like flight information, technical statistics and sensor readings.
 These data tell pilots and engineers if the aircraft’s critical systems are doing their job safely.
 When data are transferred and analyzed rapidly, defects can be solved more quickly, possibly even while the aircraft is waiting at the gate.
 When receiving the data within minutes, engineers in a remote airport can rapidly verify with the home base expert engineers if an engine vibration warning was caused by the engine or by a failing sensor.